From the invitation to express interest in the Spring newsletter:

 Henley Royal Regatta and Leander are two distinct and separate organisations even though the Regatta is held next to Leander Club.
 The Regatta takes place every year for five days in the first week of July.
 There has been a long connection between Henley and Dutch rowing.
 In 1892 J.J.K.
 Ooms won the Diamond Sculls and in 1895 Nereus from Amsterdam won the Thames Challenge Cup.
 Since the start of this famous regatta in 1839, Dutch crews have won quite a few cups, with the first female crew winning in 2016.

-On a Saturday in September, meet at noon, pre-registration and payment required.
+On Saturday 7 September, meet at noon, pre-registration and payment required.